 - 1 small kid slide

 - 1 wave pool

-The biggest and most intense ride at Typhoon Lagoon is Humunga Kowabunga which sees you plummet down Mount Mayday for a near-vertical 54-foot drop in the dark!
+The biggest water slide at Typhoon Lagoon is Humunga Kowabunga, which has a near-vertical 54-foot drop in the dark!

 - 12 water slides